requireiot/stdpins/README.md

 SET_HIGH(_I2C_SCL);
 ```

-When defining your logical pins, you can refer to the controller-specific pin assignment, and just specify a polarity:
+When defining your logical signals, you can refer to the controller-specific pin assignment, and just specify a polarity:
 ```C
 #define led _OC0A(ACTIVE_LOW)
 #define button _INT0(ACTIVE_LOW)